 The Centre also regularly arranges conferences related to World Christianity.

-- In association with Yale University Divinity School and the Overseas Ministries’ Study Center in New Haven, Connecticut, the Centre sponsors the annual conference of the ‘Yale-Edinburgh Group on World Christianity and the History of the Mission‘.
+- In association with Yale University Divinity School and the Overseas Ministries’ Study Center, the Centre sponsors the annual conference of the ‘Yale-Edinburgh Group on World Christianity and the History of the Mission‘.
 This meets every June or July, alternating between Yale and Edinburgh.

 The Centre also organizes or co-sponsors other conferences from time to time.
 The most recent examples include: